TRIPLE-CHIST-ERA/sparql-api-codegen/README.md

 A CLI tool to automatically generate a python package from a SPARQL endpoint VoID description.

-* Each class in the endpoint will be defined as a python class
+* Each class in the endpoint will be defined as a python class, with fields for each predicates available on a class.
 * It will use the classes and predicates labels from their ontology when possible to generate the python classes and their fields
-* Type annotations are used
+* Type annotations are used for better autocompletion
 * Fields of a class are retrieved when the field is called (lazy 🦥)

 ## 🪄 Usage